 4.2.1 Abstract

 The Abstract should not exceed 350 words.
-Abbreviations that appear once only, should be defined in full, unless they correspond to a gene name.
+Unless they correspond to a gene name, abbreviations that appear once only, should be defined in full.
 If abbreviations appear more than once, the definition should be provided once, and then subsequently used throughout the abstract.
-Please do not cite references, figures or tables, website, equations or other graphical elements included.
+Please do not cite references, figures or tables, website, equations or other graphical elements included in the manuscript.

 Article requires structured abstracts.
-The abstract must include the following separate sections:
+The abstract must include the separate sections below:

-Clinical Trial Registration: When applicable, include a fifth heading, "Clinical Trial Registration".
+• Clinical Trial Registration: A fifth heading, "Clinical Trial Registration" should be included if applicable.
 Please include the Unique Identifier and the URL of the publicly accessible website on which the trial is registered.
-If the data have been deposited in a public repository and/or are being used in a secondary analysis, authors should state at the end of the abstract the unique, persistent data set identifier; repository name; and number.
+If the data have been deposited in a public repository and/or are being used in a secondary analysis, authors should state the unique, persistent data set identifier; repository name; and number at the end of the abstract.

 4.2.2 Keywords